-All project work completed All final costs incurred, and bills paid.
-Only allowable costs incurred within the grant term may be paid with grant funds.
-Final payment of costs can be made within 30 days after the grant period closes.
+Final payment of costs can be made within 90 days after the grant period closes.
 Final source documentation on these costs must be uploaded at or before submission of the Closeout Report.
-D. so 20 days after the and of the group named. טנ ie 30 days after the end of the grant period: e following documents must be uploaded to your grant account on ZoomGrants, and a check ailed to CFSC in the case of a grant fund surplus: Final quarterly reports: online Progress Report, Match & Expense Reports and source documentation П Closeout Report Photos showing the project area before and after treatment Education/outreach products (brochures, flyers, news articles, etc.) created during the gran Any unused surplus funds must be returned via a check made payable to the California Fire Safe Council.
+Any unused surplus funds must be returned via a check made payable to the California Fire Safe Council.
 Interest earned on deposited grant funds in excess of \$500 must be returned via a check payable to California Fire Safe Council.
-(2CFR 200.305 (b)(9) Documentation regarding disposition of property, if applicable Optional Confidential CFSC Feedback Questionnaire them until further notified.
-Therefore, If there is a change in the contact person for your organization, notify CFSC immediately.
+(2CFR 200.305 (b)(9) Closeout report uploaded to ZoomGrants